TerraMonster5/local-movie-database/docs/writeup.md

 <img style="width: 40%;" src="images/first-revision.svg">

 This new column will be populated automatically using the current system date and time.
+#### Optional Columns
+I had thought to add a column to the database for the director of the film, however I realised that this may not be desireable for every user so I am instead adding it as an optional field toggleable by the user.
+Under the settings menu there will be a button to add the new column to the database schema.
+This could be done through editing the database schema manually, however not every user is likely to be knowledgable enough to do this, hence the simple to use button.
+Other optional fields could include writers and producers.
 <div class="page"></div>

 ## 3 - UI Design